Global types and event structure semantics for asynchronous multiparty sessions: A core calculus for multiparty sessions

 Processes can be seen as trees where internal nodes are decorated by $\pp!$ or $\pp?$, leaves by $\inact$, and edges by labels $\la$.

-In a full-fledged calculus, labels would carry values, namely the exchanges between participants would be of the form $\la(\val)$.
-For simplicity, we consider only labels here.
+In a full-fledged calculus, labels would carry values, namely they would be of the form $\la(\val)$.
+For simplicity, we consider only simple labels $\la$ here.
 This will allow us to project global types directly to processes, without having to explicitly introduce local types, see Section \ref{sec:typesAs}.

-In our calculus, sent labels are stored in a queue together with sender and receiver names, from where they are subsequently fetched by the receiver\footnote{We need a queue instead of a multiset, because we want labels between two participants to be read in the same order in which they are sent.}.